platformsh/platformsh-docs/use-platform/getting-started-for-the-impatient.rst

   | [PROJECT-ID] | My Drupal Site                      | https://[CLUSTER].platform.sh//#/projects/[PROJECT-ID] |
   | [PROJECT-ID] | A Symfony Project                   | https://[CLUSTER].platform.sh/#/projects/[PROJECT-ID] |

-You can obtain a local copy of the project using the ``platform get [PROJECT-ID]`` command:
+You can obtain a local copy of the project using the ``platform get`` command:

 .. code-block:: console

-  # This command will get the `My Drupal Site` project
-  $ platform get [PROJECT-ID]
+  platform get [PROJECT-ID]

 Now you can see the local directory structure that the Platform CLI provides for your local development:

 .. code-block:: console

   $ ls -1
-  # Contains all builds of your projects
-  builds

-  # Checkout of the Git repository
-  repository

-  # Your files directory, and your settings.local.php file
-  shared

-  # A symlink that always references the latest build
+  builds     # Contains all builds of your projects repository # Checkout of the Git repository shared     # Your files directory, and your settings.local.php file www        # A symlink that always references the latest build.
              # This should be the document root for your local web server
-  www -> builds/2014-12-08--15-21-46--staging

 The ``builds`` directory contains every build of your project.
 This is relevant when you use Drush Make files to assist in your site building.